-Federal law is very particular about what you can raise in your federal habeas petition.
-As stated in Parts A and B of this Chapter, you must show that your imprisonment violates the Constitution, the laws, or the treaties of the United States.
-Remember, this means that you cannot discuss violations of state constitutions, state laws, or prison conditions, unless your prison condition or sentence amounts to cruel and unusual punishment.
-You generally may not raise habeas complaints based on illegal search and seizure or based on new law.
+Federal law is very particular about what you can raise as a violation of your rights in your federal habeas petition.
+As stated in Parts A and B of this Chapter, you must show that your imprisonment violates the U.S. Constitution, the federal laws, or the treaties of the United States.
+Remember, this means that you cannot discuss violations of state constitutions, state laws, or prison conditions, unless your prison condition or sentence amounts to cruel and unusual punishment.107 You generally may not raise habeas complaints based on illegal search and seizure or based on new law.
 This section discusses these two situations, as well as the exceptions to these rules.